-- Select the parameter numeric area or waveform area. - Select the Parameters Setup quick key, and then select the desired parameter. - Select the Main Menu quick key → from the Parameters column select Setup → select the desired parameter.
+- Select the parameter numeric area or waveform area. - Press the setup hard key 🔳 on the module front. - Select the Parameters Setup quick key, and then select the desired parameter. - Select the Main Menu quick key → from the Parameters column select Setup → select the desired parameter.

-• In this manual, the first method is normally used to enter the setup dialog.
+In this manual, the first method is normally used to enter the setup dialog.
 But you can use any method you prefer.